jj1bdx/airspy-fmradion/INSTALL-latest-libvolk.md

 # Installing the latest libvolk on macOS and Linux

-## For macOS: use Homebrew
+## For x86_64 macOS: use Homebrew

-For libvolk 2.4, the bottled binary works OK with the SIMD acceleration.
+For libvolk 2.5, the bottled binary works OK with the SIMD acceleration.

 ```sh
 brew install volk
 ```

+## For M1 macOS: build independently, but patch is required

+* Use libvolk 2.5, but apply the patch in libvolk-Apple-M1/ directory.
+  - copy `libvolk-Apple-M1/patch-cpu_features-add-support-for-ARM64.diff.txt` into `cpu_features` directory
+  - apply the patch with `patch -p1`
+* For M1 Mac, `volk_32f_log2_32f` does not work
+* So use the generic setting for the function by rewriting the entry as `volk_32f_log2_32f generic generic`
+* Copy `libvolk-Apple-M1/volk_config_M1` as `~/.volk/volk_config`

 ## Build process change